 Prerana Vaidya, Kidizens CEO

-Drew is very excited to have joined the Kidizens team!
+Drew has been working with Kidizens as a consultant for over 3 years.
+Drew is a kindergarten teacher at Synapse.
 He graduated from Radford University in Virginia with a BS in Environmental Biology.
 He has spent much time teaching environmental education to children across the country in Virginia, Mississippi, California and Alaska.
 His passion and dedication toward teaching environmental activism and civic awareness made him a popular teacher with many outdoor education programs.
-In his free time you can find him hiking, longboarding, playing music, running and smiling at the beach.
+In his free time you can find him hiking, longboarding, playing music, running and smiling at the beach and spreading smiles and cheer at Kidizens birthday parties as the main birthday party coordinator!

 Kristina Lindsay, Teacher

 Kristina is in her second year as a Kidizens teacher.
-Currently, she also works as a resource aide at Duveneck Elementary School in Palo Alto.
 She grew up in Palo Alto and went to Duveneck, Jordan and Paly.
 After graduating from Humboldt State in Women’s Studies, she went on to serve in AmeriCorps for two years.
 During those two years, she worked with elementary & middle school students in Humboldt County and East Palo Alto.
 One of her AmeriCorps terms was spent working for YCS (Youth Community Service).
 She loves dancing, drums, outdoor adventure, travel, animals and kids.
 This summer she was in Costa Rica volunteering at a wildlife sanctuary with 28 monkeys.
 And her grandpa was once the mayor of Palo Alto!